RawanMH-1125/azure-ml-pipeline-optimization/README.md

 ---

+## Pipeline Architecture Details

+The HyperDrive pipeline was designed to efficiently optimize the Logistic Regression model through careful selection of sampling strategy and early stopping policy.

+### Parameter Sampling Strategy

+RandomParameterSampling was chosen over Grid or Bayesian sampling due to its computational efficiency and ability to explore a wide range of hyperparameter values.
+Unlike Grid Sampling, which exhaustively evaluates all combinations and can be expensive, random sampling provides good coverage of the hyperparameter space with fewer runs.
+This makes it more suitable for scalable and time-constrained experiments.

+### Early Stopping Policy

+BanditPolicy was used as an early termination strategy to stop underperforming runs.
+It evaluates model performance at regular intervals and terminates runs that do not meet a defined performance threshold.
+This prevents unnecessary resource usage and allows more focus on promising configurations, improving overall training efficiency.

+### Data Preprocessing Impact

+The dataset contains multiple categorical variables, which were transformed using one-hot encoding and binary encoding techniques.
+This step is essential for Logistic Regression, as it requires numerical input features.
+Additionally, mapping categorical values such as month and day_of_week into numerical representations helps the model capture temporal patterns more effectively.

+### Model Choice

+Logistic Regression was selected as a baseline model due to its simplicity, interpretability, and efficiency.
+It provides a strong starting point for binary classification problems and allows for clear evaluation of the impact of hyperparameter tuning using HyperDrive.

+---

 ## AutoML Pipeline

 AutoML was used to automate model selection and training.
 Multiple algorithms were evaluated, and the best-performing model was selected automatically.